Qualitative research: Recursivity

 In qualitative research, the idea of recursivity refers to the emergent nature of research design.
 In contrast to standardized research methods, recursivity embodies the idea that the qualitative researcher can change a study's design during the data collection phase.

 Recursivity in qualitative research procedures contrasts to the methods used by scientists who conduct experiments.
 From the perspective of the scientist, data collection, data analysis, discussion of the data in the context of the research literature, and drawing conclusions should be each undertaken once (or at most a small number of times).
 In qualitative research however, data are collected repeatedly until one or more specific stopping conditions are met, reflecting a nonstatic attitude to the planning and design of research activities.
 An example of this dynamism might be when the qualitative researcher unexpectedly changes their research focus or design midway through a study, based on their first interim data analysis.
 The researcher can even make further unplanned changes based on another interim data analysis.
 Such an approach would not be permitted in an experiment.
 Qualitative researchers would argue that recursivity in developing the relevant evidence enables the researcher to be more open to unexpected results and emerging new constructs.

 Data analysis

 Qualitative researchers have a number of analytic strategies available to them.

 Coding

-In general, coding refers to the act of associating meaningful ideas with the data of interest.
+Coding is the act of associating meaningful ideas with the data of interest.
 In the context of qualitative research, interpretative aspects of the coding process are often explicitly recognized and articulated; coding helps to produce specific words or short phrases believed to be useful abstractions from the data.
+Some researchers apply artificial intelligence, especially large language models, to assist with coding and thematic analysis, but this practice is debated by scholars.